Use and Regulation of College Property for Expressive Activities

-If use of placards, banners and signs are deemed to be dangerous, or impede the operations of the College, the individuals carrying the placards, banners and signs will be asked to move to a different location, or remove the materials.
+If use of placards, banners, and signs are deemed to be dangerous, or impede the operations of the College, the individuals carrying the placards, banners, and signs will be asked to move to a different location, or remove the materials.

-In addition to the regulations set forth above, including obtaining a Permit, any person, group, or organization who uses the designated areas for the purpose of selling a product or service must notify the College of the specific nature of their business and product.
+In addition to the regulations set forth above, including obtaining a Permit, any person, group, or organization that uses the designated areas for the purpose of selling a product or service must notify the College of the specific nature of their business and product.
 The College reserves the right to prohibit the selling of products or services that do not serve the educational needs of the HFC campus community or that directly compete with products or services offered by HFC.

 Commercial users must supply copies of valid and current commercial or business licenses when applying for a facility use permit.
 HFC may also request appropriate liability insurance.

-Rooms and Auditoria
+Rooms and Auditoriums